Putrantooo/Putrantooo/README.md

 ### Stats:
 <details>
  <summary><strong>What i am learning/working on these days</strong></summary>
-    - ðŸ”­ Iâ€™m currently looking for a job </br>
+    - i'm currently looking for a job </br>
-    - ðŸŒ± Iâ€™m currently learning Python,Php and Java </br>
+    - i'm currently learning Python,Php and Java </br>
-    - ðŸ‘¯ Iâ€™m looking to collaborate on Automation Project, Web Apps. </br>
+    - i'm looking to collaborate on Automation Project, Web Apps. </br>
-    - ðŸ¤” Iâ€™m looking for help with master of programming. hehe </br>
+    - i'm looking for help with master of programming. hehe </br>
     - ðŸ’¬ Ask me about anything.</br>
     - ðŸ“« How to reach me: <a href="mailto:gemaputrasudibyo@gmail.com">Email me!</a>  </br>
     - ðŸ˜„ Pronouns: He/Him </br>